Dodgers finish NLDS sweep of Diamondbacks: Final score, things to know

 The first two games of the NLDS did not go particularly well for runaway NL Rookie of the Year favorite Cody Bellinger.
 He went 1 for 10 with six strikeouts in Games 1-2, and generally looked lost at the plate.
 It happens.
 Even the best hitters will look bad in 10 at-bat samples.

 In Game 3 though, Bellinger broke out at the plate and smashed his first home run of the postseason.
-It was an opposite field shot to give the Dodgers a 2-0 lead in the fifth.
+It was an opposite-field shot to give the Dodgers a 2-0 lead in the fifth.
 Here's the video:

 First #postseason homer for @Cody_Bellinger?— MLB (@MLB) October 10, 2017